ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 ### React Hooks

-React Hooks are fully supported within ag-Grid - please refer to our working example in
+React Hooks are fully supported within AG Grid - please refer to our working example in
 <a href="https://github.com/ag-grid/ag-grid-react-example/">GitHub</a>.

-We can break down the type of Hooks you can use within ag-Grid into two broad categories - those that have lifecycle methods (such as Filters) and those that don't (such as Cell Renderers).
+We can break down the type of Hooks you can use within AG Grid into two broad categories - those that have lifecycle methods (such as Filters) and those that don't (such as Cell Renderers).

 ## Hooks without Lifecycle Methods